Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Preemption

-Effective: Jan 1, 2017Local drone ordinances are void and unenforceable.
+Effective: Jan 1, 2017Local ordinances that violate this preemption are unenforceable

 View source